-Before we proceed to consider optimal design problems using our structural model, we first provide an evaluation of the impact of the WFTC reform discussed in section 3 above on single mothers.
+Before we proceed to consider optimal design problems using our structural model, we first provide an evaluation of the impact of the WFTC reform described in section 3 on single mothers.
 This exercise considers the impact of replacing the actual 2002 tax systems with the April 1997 tax system on the 2002 population.
 This exercise is slightly different to simply examining the change in predicted states over this time period as it removes the influence of changing demographic characteristics.

-The results of this policy reform simulation are presented in Table 6.
+The full results of this policy reform simulation are presented in the Supplementary Material.
 Overall we predict that employment increased by 5 percentage points as a result of these reforms, with the increase due to movements into both part-time and full-time employment.
-Comparing with Table 4 we find the reform explains around a half of the rise in employment over this period.
-The predicted increase in take-up
+Comparing with Table 2 we find the reform explains over a half of the rise in employment over this period.
+The predicted increase in takeup of tax credits is also substantial, with this increase driven both by the changing entitlement and the estimated reduction in programme participation costs.